DIJamner/pyrosome/README.md

 - SimpleVCPS.v contains the CPS transformation for STLC
 - SimpleVCC.v contains the core closure conversion pass
 - SimpleVCPSHeap.v contains the CPS transformation for heap operations
-- CombinedThm.v contains the combined corectness result about the full case study compiler
+- CombinedThm.v contains the combined corectness result about the simply-typed case study compiler
+- PolyCompilers.v contains the polymorphic extensions and the final theorem about the polymorphic compiler.